oVirt/ovirt-site/source/feature/detailedquota.html.md

 ### Detailed Description

-Today, when consuming resources from the Data Center, such as storage (when creating a new virtual disk) and virtual CPUs/RAM (when creating or running VMs), the User is only limited by the available resources.
+Today, when consuming resources from the Data Center, such as storage (when creating a new virtual disk) and virtual CPUs/RAM (when running VMs), the user is only limited by the available resources.
 Thus, there is no way to limit the resources that can be used by a user.
 This limitation is problematic, especially in multi-tenant environments.

-Quota provides the Administrator a mechanism for managing resources allocation for users and groups in the Data Center.
+Quota provides the administrator a mechanism for managing resources allocation for users and groups in the Data Center.
-This mechanism allows the Administrator to manage, share and monitor the resources in the Data Center.
+This mechanism allows the administrator to manage, share and monitor the resources in the Data Center.

 #### Entity Description

-The Quota is a new (searchable) Object in the system, which contains the following properties:
+Quota is a new (searchable) object in the system, which contains the following properties:

 1. Name
 2. Description